greatroboticslab/irrigationrobot/README.md

 # Autonomous Irrigation Robot
 This is an autonomous irrigation robot for precision watering, monitoring, and basic field assistance.
-This file contains the information both to inform the user as well as the developers.
+This file contains the information to inform both the user and the developers.

-## Features
-# Autonomous Irrigation Robot

-This repository contains the software and documentation for an autonomous irrigation robot designed for precision watering, monitoring, and basic field assistance.

 ## Features
 - **Real-time Monitoring:** Live camera feed and sensor data visualization